 From these high profile examples, it is clear that this trend spans across industries, which gives IT professionals the opportunity for variety in their work—especially as a consultant.
 Lisa also noted that there are opportunities outside of contract consulting.
 “Many larger companies are developing long-term security divisions, and there are new security firms looking for top IT professionals to join them,” she says.
 “Both of these are excellent opportunities.”

-Regardless of these trends, Erica comes back to the larger perspective at hand.
+Regardless of these trends, Lisa comes back to the larger perspective at hand.
 “No matter what’s in the news, there is a continuous increase in available positions.”
-Erica recommends that any IT professionals interested in pursuing this growing number of opportunities should address any skills gaps they may have.
-“And when these hacking stories do appear in the headlines,” Erica advises, “job seekers should take note and look for new cybersecurity opportunities that may emerge as a result.”
+Lisa recommends that any IT professionals interested in pursuing this growing number of opportunities should address any skills gaps they may have.
+“And when these hacking stories do appear in the headlines,” Lisa advises, “job seekers should take note and look for new cybersecurity opportunities that may emerge as a result.”